-Prior to this year’s ICEF Berlin Workshop, the Association of Language Travel Organisations (ALTO), a leading B2B forum for those in the language travel industry, invited Mr Marco Bertini to give a presentation on pricing strategies, methods and mistakes to avoid.
+Prior to this year’s ICEF Berlin, the Association of Language Travel Organisations (ALTO), a leading B2B forum for those in the language travel industry, invited Mr Marco Bertini to give a presentation on pricing strategies, methods and mistakes to avoid.

 As a professor of marketing at the London Business School, Bertini helped ALTO members learn about the value of an informed pricing strategy.
 Drawing upon examples from various industries, he urged the audience to consider their pricing methods more carefully, and then showed them how.
 We present the highlights below, as well as a short video clip with Bertini.

 According to Bertini, the areas of a business that affect profit can be divided into three rough categories: costs (including fixed and variable costs), volume (including production, sales, advertising), and pricing.

 In their attempts to create profit, most companies focus on reducing costs and increasing volume, rather than pursuing a pricing-oriented strategy.
 Despite the powerful effect it can have on profit, many companies have yet to master their pricing strategy.